bpietrzakk/swift_codes/README.md

 ```
 *Known issue: The final test fails from the terminal but passes in the VS Code UI.
 The endpoint itself returns the expected result when tested manually.*

+I have implemented a few integration tests for the GET endpoints.
+These tests check basic functionality, ensuring that the API returns the expected HTTP status codes and responses.

+However, I have not yet written tests for all endpoints, as I am still learning about integration testing.
+I plan to improve my knowledge and add more tests in the future.

 ## Stopping and removing containers:
 ```bash
 docker-compose down
 ```

+## What I Learned
+This project helped me improve in several key areas:
+- Building REST APIs in Go using Gin and GORM
+- Dockerizing applications and using Docker Compose
+- Working with PostgreSQL
+- Parsing CSV files in Go
+- Writing basic unit and integration tests
+- Structuring a clean Go project with packages

+## Feedback
+I'm open to feedback and suggestions!
+Feel free to reach out via issues or contact me directly.

+It also helped me understand how real-world backend systems are developed and tested.